Skip to Main Content

 Membership Application Form

 Membership is granted after completion and receipt of a membership application.
 All memberships shall be granted upon a majority vote of the Steering Committee.
 To apply for membership, please complete the membership application form and send it to NCICohortConsortium@mail.nih.gov.
-Contact Rachel Hanisch, PhD, MPH with any questions about applying for membership.
+Contact Sonia Rosenfield, PhD with any questions about applying for membership.

 Membership Eligibility

-The NCI Cohort Consortium has expanded member eligibility to include cohorts that study cancer-related outcomes among those diagnosed with cancer.
-Application for voting membership shall be open to the Principal Investigator of any cancer epidemiology cohort:
+The NCI Cohort Consortium has expanded member eligibility to include additional cohorts that study cancer.
+Cohorts meeting the following criteria are eligible to apply for voting membership in the NCI Cohort Consortium:

 Members must also abide by the NCI Cohort Consortium's Bylaws.